 Stalking is a serious crime that can leave a person feeling vulnerable and violated.
 It is a severe invasion of your privacy that can have a traumatic long-term effect on your feelings of safety and security.
 Stalking has been tied to both domestic violence and sexual assault, and victims are encouraged to take legal action immediately.

 At Charles R. Ullman & Associates, our compassionate Raleigh family law attorneys have handled many types of cases involving stalking.
 We have helped countless clients obtain restraining orders to protect themselves from harassers.
 In fact, Mr. Ullman’s experience in these and other family law matters has earned him certification from the North Carolina State Bar’s Board of Legal Specialization.

 Schedule a consultation with our knowledgeable legal team now to learn what actions you can take to stop a stalker.

 North Carolina’s Stalking Law

-North Carolina’s law against stalking aims to protect victims and prevent this dangerous behavior from escalating.
+North Carolina’s law against stalking and harassment aims to protect victims and prevent this dangerous behavior from escalating.
 The law is intentionally broad so stalkers can be held accountable for a variety of activities that harass a victim and cause substantial emotional distress.
 The law states that: